dancesWithCycles/from-learn-to-code-to-build-software/100_scope_it.md

 #### Putting it all together

-Now all the necessary information are available to write down initial user stories.
+Now all the necessary information are available to write down initial set of user stories.

+Let's start with core functionality for job searchers.

+`As Emma, I want to search for available jobs so that I can apply for them.`

+In the first user story, we focus on the part to find available jobs.
+Remember: That was one of the core problems to solve: It is hard to find jobs for teens.

-`As Emma, I want to search for available jobs so that I can apply for them.` `As Leon, I want to apply for a job so that I am in the short list of applicants`
+`As Leon, I want to apply for a job so that I am in the short list of applicants.`

+Of course, after finding a job, a job searcher need to be able to apply for it.
+Just browsing for available jobs is only the first part.

+TODO: Move this to a later chapter: `As Emma, I want to create a profile so that I can show case my experience.`

+After we have finished the first draft of user stories, let's define a set of user stories for the job offering users.

+`As Tom, I want to create a job offer, so that job searchers can apply for it.`

+First of all, somebody who has a job to offer needs to create such an offering.

-`As Tom, I want to create a job offer, so that job searchers can apply for it` `As Sofia, I want to browse a list of applicants, so that I can chose the right candidate.`
+`As Sofia, I want to browse a list of applicants, so that I can chose the right candidate.`

+Finally, after a teen like Leon applied for a job, Sofia need to be able to see a list of applicants so that she can decide for someone to take over the job.

+As you can see, no basic functionality like login, profile creation and so on are in focus right now for the initial implementation.
+All of them are necessary for the real product, but are not the core functionality.

+Looking at the user stories, would you be able to implement them?
+Problably not!
+Too many questions are left open.
+Let's focus on refinement in the next part.

 [Prev](010_introduction.md) [Top](001_toc.md) [Next](200_refine_it.md)